kmlnbr/deep-fmask/README.md

 | 5 | Water |
 ---
 - The `predict.py` can be used to compare the predictions with ground truth labels (if available).
-Store the ground truth label file must be stored with *FMASK.tif postfix and the classes must be labeled as shown in the table above.
+The ground truth label file must be stored with *LABELS.tif postfix in the IMG_DATA directory of each SAFE file, and the classes must be labeled as shown in the table above.

 ### Directory Structure
 ```bash